safety 12 min read Updated February 9, 2026

 Best Practices

-Use reputable job boards - Stick to established platforms like:
+Use reputable job boards - Stick to established platforms (see our complete list of where to find legitimate remote jobs):

 Trust your instincts - If something feels off, it probably is.
 Red flags include: